 This is usually not a problem if your website is set up correctly.
 Your information should update automatically with the right system or plugins in place.

 But keep this point in mind anyway: Edit pages when it’s important.
 Then, visitors won’t start seeing different information on the same page every two days.

 #9.
 Link your new content to old content

 If you have been following some SEO writing best practices, you must have heard about internal linking.

-In short, link one page to another page, like showing the reader the paths to follow around your website.
+In short, link one page to another, like showing the reader the paths to follow around your website.